 Biodiversity and geodiversity High quality places Health and well-being Educational achievement Accessibility Infrastructure Economic growth Vibrancy and viability Built environment.
-Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 114: West of Hillside Findern ✓ // ✓ ✓ ✓ Site Ref 115.
-The Green, Findern ✓ // ✓ ✓ ✓ 11 ✓ Site Ref 116: East of the Hayes, Findern ✓ 44 ✓ ✓ ✓
+Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 114: West of Hillside Findern ~ ~ ~ - - ~ ~ ~ Site Ref 115.
+The Green, Findern ~ ~~ ~ ~ ~ ~~ ~ Site Ref 116: East of the Hayes, Findern ~ VV ✓ ~ ~

-- 8.4.2 Site designation would have generally beneficial effects in respect biodiversity, the built environment, protecting greenfield land and landscape character.
-All sites are accessible to the local community and the site at the Green, Findern is likely to make a significant and positive contribution to conserving the setting of heritage assets in the village. - 8.4.3 Site designation in respect of the three sites is unlikely to have any adverse or uncertain effects.
-All sites could offer opportunity to deliver biodiversity improvements through enhanced site management and habitat creation.
-Opportunities to improve accessibility are limited given the nature of sites in Findern and existing public access arrangements.
-Finally, it is noted that the site at the Green is important to the historic setting of the village.
-The inclusion of Policy LGS1 to protect the openness and essential quality of the space should help ensure that this site is protected from inappropriate development.
+Site designation would have generally beneficial effects in respect biodiversity, the built environment, protecting greenfield land and landscape character.
+All sites are accessible to the local community and the site at the Green, Findern is likely to make a significant and positive contribution to conserving the setting of heritage assets in the village.